 Subscribe to DWELL and get new recipes delivered straight to your inbox!
 In addition, follow along on Pinterest, Facebook and Instagram to get all the latest updates!

-If you make this Authentic Rendang Sapi recipe, please drop a comment below!
-I’d LOVE to know what you think!
+If you make this Authentic Indonesian Beef Rendang recipe, please drop a comment below!
+I’d LOVE to know what you think of Rendang Sapi!
 Or take a picture and share it on Instagram by tagging @dwellbymichelle!

 Ingredients